top of page

 What I learned

-I learned the importance of discussing and considering every detail, big or small, which significantly improved both implementation and gameplay.
+I learned the importance of discussing every detail, big or small, which helped improve both the implementation and gameplay.

-I realized how crucial it is to ask for help when needed, as it can accelerate the process and ensure systems function correctly.
+I also realized how helpful it is to ask for help when needed.
+It speeds up the process and makes sure everything works as it should.

-I gained experience in blocking out levels and facilitating playtesting to identify necessary changes and clarify any ambiguities.
-This was my first time involving our target audience for game testing, which proved invaluable.
-Their feedback was instrumental in shaping our game and played a key role in our success at the Swedish Game Awards 2023, where we won two categories.
+I got experience in blocking out levels and playtesting to spot necessary changes and clear up any confusion.
+This was my first time involving our target audience for game testing, and their feedback was crucial.
+It played a big part in our success at the Swedish Game Awards 2023, where we won two categories.